 Steve Jobs is known for elegant hardware but in the case of the NeXT Computer the beauty was more than skin deep.
 The NeXT Cube was a beautiful object whose operation exceeded the outward appearance.
 This NeXT Cube was going to make history, but it would be shunned from being part of history.
 Until now.
 Come … Continue reading Michael Baldwin talks Beauty, Steve Jobs & The Pursuit Of Elegance for AppStorey

 What’s free, and what’s for sale.
-It’s 1990, there’s no web to surf and to get software, you have to drive to a store called Egg Head, a store where zero of the apps Apps are free.
+It’s 1990, there’s no Web to surf and to get software, you have to drive to a store called Egg Head, a store where zero Apps are free.
 Paul Jones is a prolific thinker.
-Paul is Clinical Professor in the School of Information and Library Science where … Continue reading On the 11th Anniversary of Steve Jobs introducing the iPhone, Paul Jones tells AppStorey how (and why) it all began
+Paul is Clinical Professor in the School of Information and Library Science where he directs the … Continue reading On the 11th Anniversary of Steve Jobs introducing the iPhone, Paul Jones tells AppStorey how (and why) it all began

 Today, Bebo White is a physicist and Departmental Associate Emeritus at the Stanford Linear Accelerator Center, but in 1990, he was helping define how computers would benefit particle physicists —and unbeknownst to him, how they would benefit the entire world.
 Join us at AppStorey, as Bebo White tells how he found himself researching high-energy physics … Continue reading Bebo White Talks High-Energy Physicists and History’s Greatest Computer